 Visit the Deep South Pioneer Museum

 The Deep South Pioneer Museum in Ogema is open from the end of May until the first weekend of September, with access on weekends only without making a previous appointment — see the Town of Ogema website for contact details.
-You can also Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor about the museum.

 While Manitoba has a whole history of riverboats and ships, Southern Saskatchewan doesn’t — all except for the Sukanen Ship Museum.
 This ship’s story, though, is about a dream that never came to fruition, since it was built by Tom Sukanen to sail home to Finland.
 (Read my post about the museum here)